 - 1. Black Scrubs must be clean, without tears, holes, etc. - 2.
-Shoes should be professional, practical, and comfortable.
-Closed toe shoes are recommended to protect the feet from spilled chemicals, hair slivers, and overall cleanliness and foot health.
-Shoes may be any color. - 3.
-Hair should be styled prior to arriving at school.
-No hats may be worn, this includes baseball hats, stylish hats, caps, stylish head wraps, beanies, etc. - 4.
-Any cosmetics should be applied prior to arriving at the school. - 5.
-Long sleeve shirts may be warn under the scrubs, but should not have any political messages and/or branding, profanity, and/or other industry logos that are visible. - 6.
-Phase Two Future Professional may wear a long-sleeved shirt that is black, white, or gray in any combination that has no political messages and/or Branding, profanity, and/or other industry logos. - 7.
-Name tag will be provided by the school and must be worn while in attendance. - 8.
+Paul Mitchell T-shirts, crewnecks, hoodies are acceptable) - Shoes should be professional, practical, and comfortable.
+Closed toe shoes are required by State Board to protect the feet from spilled chemicals, hair slivers, and overall cleanliness and foot health.
+Shoes may be any color.

+- 4. Hair should be styled prior to arriving at school.
+No hats may be worn, this includes baseball hats, stylish hats, caps, stylish head wraps, beanies, etc. - 5.
+Any cosmetics should be applied prior to arriving at the school. - 6.
+Long sleeve shirts may be worn under the scrubs must be solid black, white or grey.
+The shirts should not have any political messages and/or branding, profanity, and/or other industry logos that are visible. - 7.
+Phase Two Future Professionals may wear a long-sleeved shirt that is black, white, or gray in any combination that has no political messages and/or Branding, profanity, and/or other industry logos. - 8.
+Name tag will be provided by the school and must be worn while in attendance. - 9.
 If a Future Professional's scrubs or name tag is lost or need replacing, its will be the Future Professionals responsibility to purchase additional scrubs or name tag from the school.
 Future Professional who fail to comply with the Future Professional dress code will be coached and may receive an advisory.